Fberberich/Home_Lab_Proxmox_Simulated_SOC/README.md

 - Detection queries and dashboards
 - Playbooks and responses

-## Prerequisites before running the simulated environment.
+## Prerequisites Before Running The Simulated Environment.
 - Create VMs and the environment itself within Proxmox
     - Link to download Kali Linux OS
     - Link to download Ubuntu